MarkD117/marvel-quiz/README.md

 - Clicking the main menu button will reset the quiz, hide the results screen and bring the user back to the main home menu.

     ![Screenshot](documentation/quiz-results-5-correct.png)

+## Future Features

+### Storing The User Score

+- A future feature I would be keen to add is a way for the player to store their score for each individual quiz.
+I would like to have a feature where they can enter their name and save their score to another menu accessed on the main home page.
+This could possibly be done through the use of session cookies.

+### Timer Based Questions

+- Another feature that I would like to add in the future is to have a timer displayed on the quiz questions area.
+The timer will count down from a set time which will be different for each difficulty.
+If the timer reaches 0 before the player selects an answer, the question will auto-complete and the correct answer will be highlighted; however, the players score will not increase as they have not answered the question.

+### Impossible Difficulty

+- An interesting feature I would like to add is another difficulty level called 'Impossible'.
+This difficulty would contain questions that would puzzle even the most die-hard Marvel fans.
+Combined with a short timer, this quiz difficulty would truly be a challenge!

+### Increase Quiz Questions

+- In future, I also want to increase the number of questions shown to the player.
+Increasing the number of questions would allow the user to have a more detailed experience when playing the quiz.